mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If necessary, extend the tree to the right until it has at least index + 1 leaves

-* For each intermediate node along the path from the leaf at position `index` to the root, add `index` to the `unmerged_leaves` list for the node.
+* For each non-blank intermediate node along the path from the leaf at position `index` to the root, add `index` to the `unmerged_leaves` list for the node.

-* Blank the path from the leaf at position `index` to the root

 * Set the leaf node in the tree at position `index` to a new node containing the public key from the ClientInitKey in the Add, as well as the credential under